ten-protocol/go-ten/design/fast_finality.md

 ### Production of rollups

+Only the sequencer produces rollups.
 A rollup is produced whenever one of the following conditions is met:

 1. The number of transactions across all light-batches since the last rollup exceeds `x`
 2. The total size of all transactions across all light-batches since the last rollup exceeds `y`